 The Division of Substance Abuse Services’ responsibilities include planning, developing, administering, and evaluating a statewide system of substance use, abuse, and addiction services for the general public, persons at risk for substance abuse, and persons abusing substances.
 These responsibilities are carried out through partnering with other government agencies, community organizations, and advocacy groups.
 Treatment and prevention services are provided by community based agencies through individual contracts.

-The division functions through two offices, four program areas and administrative support services:
+The division functions through four offices, four program areas and administrative support services:

 Use and abuse of alcohol, drugs and other substances can be prevented, prevention, treatment, and recovery services work.
 As stewards of public funding, program monitors, policy makers, and service advocates, the division supports and encourages: